awfullyavg/awfullyavg/README.md

 👋 Yo, I’m Bryant & I like to Automate things!

-IT Professional | Info Sec Enthusasit | Lifetime Nerd
+IT Professional | SE Wannabe | Lifetime Nerd

 Currently learning more about Python, PowerShell and Bash scripting!